Bosch-0/Project-Muggle/README.md

 This repo will keep track of efforts made in establishing these foundations.
 It will be periodically updated.

-## Goal
+## Goal / timeline
-Establish design foundations for Bitcoin Core over the next 6 months.
+Establish design foundations for Bitcoin Core over the next 6 months (as of October 2020).
 Below are methods I am emplyoing to acheive this goal.

-### Bitcoin Core design system v1.0
+### Establish a Bitcoin Core design system
 A design system will be pivotal in on-boarding new designers and making the design implementation process more seamless. v1.0 will only focus on branding and content guidelines as well as provide a resources library for things like figma files, templates, a glossary, guides, presentation kits and designer workflows.

+> Design Systems—also known as 'pattern libraries' or 'component  libraries'—promote quality, consistent UX design across products; and  expedite the work of designers, developers, and anyone else working on a  website, application, or any digital design.

 Aiming to develop this design system using the react based design system builder [Catalog](https://www.catalog.style/) hosted on GitHub pages that anyone can contribute to.
 An optional domain name could bitcoincore.design.
 I chose Catalog because is quite intuitive to use so non-technical designers should not have an issue contributing.
 Furthermore, many designers are also familiar with web frame works like React making more technical changes easier to do.